Trump plan to offer citizenship to 1.8m

 Trump plan to offer citizenship to 1.8m undocumented immigrants

-The White House has outlined an immigration plan that would allow 1.8 million people to become US citizens in exchange for funding of a border wall.
+The White House has outlined an immigration plan for nearly two million people to become US citizens in exchange for funding for a controversial border wall with Mexico.

-The framework was described by a senior Trump aide in a conference call to Republicans ahead of legislative negotiations with Democrats.
+The framework was suggested by a senior Trump aide, ahead of legislative negotiations with Democrats.

 The proposed bill, to be unveiled on Monday, requests $25bn (£17.6bn) in funds for a wall on the Mexican border.